e271828e/Flight.jl/prototypes/kernel/NOTES.md

 plan entry's own type and the assertion goes on the *reference*, `(ex.sstores[ci]::Base.RefValue{S})[] = v`.

+**Increment 21, part 4 — the trim service.** With both application registers, the compiled reader and `Executor{T}` in place, `trim!` turned out to be mostly the loop *between* them plus the vectorization at its edges.
+What it genuinely adds is the discipline §14.8 is about: the simulation's stores have exactly one writer, the commit through boundary zero.
+Every evaluation runs on executors the invocation instantiates from the build's cached layouts and drops on return, so "no convergence, no commit, the sim bit-for-bit untouched" is structural rather than promised — the tests assert it on a never-initialized simulation (still `built`, `run!` still refusing) and on an initialized one (every buffer equal to its pre-call copy), and neither assertion needed any code to defend it.

+D-213 is the part with real content, and it is invisible unless the fixture is chosen for it.
+The seeded activation freezes the discrete tier (§9.4), so nothing there can derive a discrete output cell from an authored `s`; without the ruling those cells hold the build probe's synthesized values for the whole solve.
+The fixture is a pendulum whose torque comes from a `DiscreteIntegrator` whose `acc` the *baseline* authors: the answer is `asin(acc/(g/l))` exactly when the scratch world's frozen cell holds the authored output, and `0` when it holds the probe's.
+Both halves fell out of machinery that already existed — the dynamic walk for the nominal set, `_round!(ex, ESTABLISH)` for the establishment round, and a value copy of the frozen components' output cells into the seeded set — which is the ruling's own argument for itself.
+Its other half, a decision variable authored *into* that frozen `s`, is refused by the seeded compile's own `ConditionResolution` and deliberately not folded into `TrimProblemInvalid`: the condition is what does not resolve, and the collected read-set violations *are* folded in, so the file now shows both dispositions side by side.

+The backend seam behaved exactly as §14.8 predicts, with one honest limit.
+`LevenbergMarquardt`'s `solve` is forty-odd lines — a damping loop, a small dense solve, the per-residual box test as its own stopping rule — and it converges the one-step linear problem in 3 iterations / 4 evaluations and the nonlinear one in 4 / 5, which is §14.7's "quadratic, ~5–15 evaluations" on a two-equation model.
+The limit is the *acceptance* test: it compares raw `norm(r)`, which is the "sums forces against moments" weakness §14.8 names for the derivative-free objective, transplanted onto the accept/reject decision.
+On a problem whose residuals differ by orders of magnitude in physical scale *and* whose box is active, the raw norm can reject every projected step and stall short of a point the box test would accept; the saturated-decision fixture is the one that ran into it, and it is posed one-decision (an actuator limit under a slack force balance) rather than two so that the property under test — converged, at a bound, with the bound named — is not hostage to that.
+The remedy, if it ever matters, is one line: accept on `norm(r ./ tol)`, the normalization §14.8 already specifies for the fallback objective, moved onto the descent test.

+One trap cost an afternoon and is worth recording because it is invisible in the diff.
+The store bundle keys its per-eltype buffers by `Symbol(L)`, and `show` for a type abbreviates the module prefix when the type is *visible from the printing module* — which is not the same module inside a `@generated` body as it is in `compile`.
+Every scalar the prototype had used until now was tagged by something in `Base` (`Float64`, `Dual{Nothing,…}`), where the two spellings coincide. `TrimTag` is the service's own, declared where the prototype declares everything, and the bundle was built with a field named `ForwardDiff.Dual{TrimTag, Float64, 1}` while the generated gather looked up `ForwardDiff.Dual{Main.TrimTag, Float64, 1}` — a `FieldError` from inside `compile`, on the first `Dual` activation any service ever asks for.
+The fix is one shared `_cell_key(L)` printing with no module context at all, so both sites agree on the fully-qualified spelling; the three tests that named the old spelling were updated with it.
+Any user tag would have hit this, so it is a defect the increment found rather than one it caused.

+Two smaller choices, both "the simplest thing that does not foreclose".
+A guess outside its own box is not an error and is not clamped: `solve` is handed it as given, and §14.8's "box bounds are honored by step projection" pulls it in on the first step, which is the only statement the spec makes about the box.
+And `nevals`/`niters` in the report are the *backend's*, verbatim — the service's own verdict evaluation at the returned point is not counted, because §14.8 calls those counts "the backend's returned status together with its iteration/evaluation counts" and the verdict evaluation is noise against the solve by the same paragraph's argument.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: